 We also run the 'Books for Tablet' campaign as an additional incentive for local schools.
 For very every 150 directories collected, JT will provide the school with a new tablet.
 The school that collects the most directories will, in addition, win a tech workshop.

-We all know how important it is to save paper and look after the environment and this is a key focus for JT.
-All our new campaigns and offers now require customers to sign up to online billing which reduces the number of paper bills we send out.
-It's very simple; you can have access to your accounts 24/7 and get email notifications when your next bill is due.
+We all know how important it is to save paper and look after the environment and, so this is a key focus for JT.
+All our new campaigns and offers now require customers to sign up to online billing, thus reducing the number of paper bills we send out.
+It's very simple; you can have access to your accounts 24/7, whilst also getting email notifications when your next bill is due.

 Anti-Modern Slavery Statement